 Over the last 8 years I have lived in many places around the world including my hometown of Vancouver, Queenstown New Zealand, and Astoria, NYC.
 Since moving to London in January 2016, I have completely fallen in love with the city and the endless travel options that living in Europe brings.
-I currently live in East London with my partner and our rescue pup Remy aka Remus aka Remmingway… you get it, I love him.
+I currently live in North London with my partner and our rescue pup Remy aka Remus aka Remmingway… you get it, I love him.

 My Vegan Story